OOF2: The Manual

 tip=None

-The AutoNumericParameter
+The AutoNumericParameter can bet

 set to any numeric value (integer or floating point), or

-to the special variable automatic
+to the special variable automatic.

 Two AutoNumericParameter